-- Read the relevant part(s) of KCSIE: - Part 1 and Annex B of KCSiE is to be read by all governors, SMT, all Teachers, Teaching Assistants, Sports and Activities Staff and Boarding Staff; and - Annex A to KCSiE should be read by all other support staff, volunteers, casual staff. - Understand key information contained in Part one of KCSIE.
-The School will ensure staff understanding by training and/or discussion at INSET periods. - Receive training in safeguarding and child protection regularly, in line with advice from the Hampshire Safeguarding Children Partnership.
-Training will include online safety and harmful sexual behaviours (including child on child sexual violence and harassment).
+- Read the relevant part(s) of KCSIE: - Part I and Annex B of KCSiE is to be read by all governors, SMT, all Teachers, Teaching Assistants, Sports and Activities Staff and Boarding Staff; and - Annex A to KCSiE should be read by all other support staff, volunteers, casual staff. - Understand key information contained in Part one of KCSIE.
+The School will ensure staff understanding by training and/or discussion at INSET periods.
+This will be recorded on HR Pro. - Receive training in safeguarding and child protection regularly, in line with advice from the Hampshire Safeguarding Children Partnership.
+Training will include online safety and harmful sexual behaviours (including child-on-child sexual violence and harassment).
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-The School provides these via INSET training, staff briefings, emails and on notice boards.
+The School provides these via INSET training, staff briefings and emails.